Published: August 19, 2020 | 6 mins read

 Another condition associated with the formation of Type 1e kidney stones is Type 2 Diabetes.
 Roughly 6% of kidney stones formed in diabetic patients show this type of morphology.
 This correlation suggests that Hyperoxaluria is at least in a subgroup for these individuals, a metabolic disorder associated with Type 2 Diabetes.
 A 2010 paper on the subject pointed out Hyperoxaluria as a risk factor for kidney stones in diabetic patients.
 Various pathways involving carbohydrates and polls may be involved in the formation of metabolic precursors of oxalate such as glyoxal or glyoxylate.

-Subscribe below for updates to stay tuned for our next blog on Calcium Oxalate Dihydrate kidney stones.
+Stay tuned for our next blog on Calcium Oxalate Dihydrate kidney stones.